EpiForeSITE/epiworld-measles/school_quarantine/canyon_crest_74.md

 Preparing the data for output

-Some statistics about the contact tracing.
-Each detected case is moved to the isolated state and triggers contact tracing.
-The following plot shows the cumulative number of detected cases over time:
+The following figure shows the cummulative number of new cases (detected or not) over time.
+Cases can be identified with the following
+transitions:

+- Susceptible to Exposed.
+- Susceptible to Quarantined Exposed.

 ![](canyon_crest_74_files/figure-commonmark/contact-tracing-1.png)